embergershared/afd-aca-private/README.md

 - [Front Door identifier](https://learn.microsoft.com/en-us/azure/frontdoor/origin-security?tabs=app-service-functions&pivots=front-door-standard-premium#front-door-identifier):

   - When Front Door makes a request to an `origin`, it adds the `X-Azure-FDID` request header.
-The origin can inspect the header on incoming requests andd `allow`/`reject` the connection.
+The origin can inspect the header of the incoming request and `allow`/`reject` the connection based on the `X-Azure-FDID` value compared to the know `Front Door ID`.

   - To use this identifier, the application must inspect the HTTP headers and do the check.
 It requires coding or settings.
 These are not implemented in the default Azure Container Apps application used in this repository.

 The above describes what is found and used in this repository.

-#### A variation with a reverse proxy container in the Container App Environment
+#### A variation: use a reverse proxy container within the Container App Environment

-There is variation of it to leverage the same features which is:
+There is variation that consists in leveraging the same features but not exposing directly the apps "externally":

 - Creating only 1 `Container App` with `Ingress traffic` set to `Accepting traffic from anywhere` with the `IP Restrictions`, that runs a `reverse proxy` container (like nginx).
-This reverse proxy is configured to do the `X-Azure-FDID` filtering and uses the other `Container Apps` as `backends`.
+This reverse proxy is configured to check the `X-Azure-FDID` and use the other `Container Apps` as `backends` targets.

 - The other `Container Apps`, the ones with the applications, are deployed with `Ingress traffic` set to `Limited to Container Apps Environment`.